Cantabrian Wars: Antecedents

 The Cantabri first appear in history during earlier wars in Iberia, where they served as mercenaries on various sides.
 In this way, in the years preceding the wars in Cantabria and Asturias, the Roman military became familiar with the warlike characteristics of the peoples of northern Hispania.
 There are accounts, for instance, of Cantabrians in the army of Hannibal during the Second Punic War.
 Additionally, there is evidence that they fought alongside the Vaccaei in 151 BC, and helped break the Roman siege of Numantia.
 It is also believed that there were Cantabrian troops present in the Sertorian Wars.
 According to Julius Caesar's testimony, there were Cantabrians at the battle of Ilerda in 49 BC.

 With all these antecedents, the Cantabrians began to be known throughout the Roman Empire.
 Roman troops even lost one of their standards to them, an extremely grave event.
 Such were the disasters and the embarrassments that, although the Roman historians justified the campaigns as retribution for Cantabrian incursions into the Roman-controlled Meseta Central, there must have been a certain lust after Asturian gold and Cantabrian iron as well.

 The Astures entered the historical record in the late 3rd century BC, being listed among the Iberian mercenaries of Hasdrubal Barca’s army at the battle of Metaurus River in 207 BC.
 After the Second Punic War, their history is less clear.
 Rarely mentioned in the sources regarding the Lusitanian, Celtiberian or Roman Civil Wars of the 2nd and 1st centuries BC, they re-emerged from a relative obscurity just prior to the outbreak of the first Astur-Cantabrian war in the late 1st century BC.

-The Gallaeci faced the very first Roman incursion into their territory by consul Decimus Junius Brutus, whose campaign reached as far as the river Limia.

-Later in 61-60 BC the propraetor of Hispania Ulterior Julius Caesar faced the Gallaeci in a combined sea-and-land battle at Brigantium (also designated Carunium; Betanzos – La Coruña), where the Gallaeci were forced to swear nominal fealty to Rome.
-However, this did not stop several of the Gallaecian tribes to wage war on Rome alongside the rest of the Celtic resistance, and were only finally subdue when the Legates Gaius Antistius Vetus and Gaius Firmius waged further wars against resisting Oppida in the densely forested regions of western Gallaecia.
+The first major intervention of Rome against the peoples of the north of the Meseta was carried out in 29 BC by Statilius Taurus, who received the title of imperator from Augustus for subduing the Cantabrians, Astures and Vaccaei.
+Hostilities resumed In the following two years, with Calvisius Sabinus and the proconsul Sextus Apuleius achieving their respective triumphs in command of the troops.
+However, these victories must have been more official than real, since the peoples of the North remained independent; at least, the Cantabrians, who, according to the oldest texts, were the most rebellious.
+This motivated Augustus himself to move to Hispania and, at the head of the armies, begin the important campaign of 26 BC against the Cantabrians.